Age Limits for Braces: How Young & How Old?

 Fortunately, many orthodontists have payment options and plans, so you can get the treatment you want.
 Additionally, more at-home options like mail-order clear aligners are improving access to inexpensive, effective orthodontics treatment.

-Not everything about adult braces is complicated.
-In fact, there is some good news!
 Many adults had large metal bracket braces when they were children and are not looking forward to reliving that experience.
 However, advances in orthodontics have led to numerous options for adult braces that are faster, more effective, and harder to see.

 One of the most popular options is clear plastic aligners, which are nearly invisible.
 Other options include lingual braces (on the back of the teeth) or ceramic braces (which are white to match your tooth color).